 Dr. John West has been a licensed professional counselor since 2006 and has worked as an individual and family therapist, university dean, teacher, Christian school principal, and pastor.
 John utilizes an eclectic and integrative counseling approach that he tailors for each client, using techniques such as cognitive behavioral therapy, EMDR, biblical counseling, and family systems.
 John has helped many men, women, families, and soldiers to heal and grow from grief, trauma, addiction, depression, anxiety, parenting challenges, divorce recovery, and spousal abuse.
 He specializes in working with adolescents and older children.

 John’s previous experience and passion with ministry, counseling, and education have shaped his research, writing, and consulting interests.
-He is currently cowriting a book for publication in 2018 with Rowman and Littlefield titled Emotional Intelligence for Religious Leaders.
+He is the lead author of the book Emotional Intelligence for Religious Leaders, published by Rowman and Littlefield in 2018.
 John is passionate about training and coaching pastors and other religious leaders to bear the emotional burdens and risks of spiritual leadership.

 John is blissfully married to his wife and travel partner, Renee.
 They have four children between them, two of which are in college.
 John enjoys playing volleyball, racquetball, disc golf, billiards, hiking, traditional archery, and traveling.
 He is also a Colorado native raised in Lakewood, and a diehard Broncos and Buffs fan.